saulcombes/saulcombes.github.io/index.md

 # Saul Combes
 ### Cellular and Molecular Medicine MSc

 I am a second year Cellular and Molecular Medicine Student at the University of Bristol.
-I having a growing interest in the intersection of Microbiology and Intensive Care.
+I have a growing interest in the intersection of Microbiology and Intensive Care.

 I integrate Mechanistic Biology, Clinical Data, Computational Methods and rigorous Scientific Practice to understand infection, injury and the potential applications of Microbiology in Intensive Care.